vedidev/android-store/documentation.md

 ##Description and Examples

-Please note that the order is important!
+> In the following examples, the order is important!
 <br>

 **Classes and Interfaces**